The County Service Area R-7A (CSA R-7A) also known as Alamo Parks & Recreation, provides park maintenance, improvements

 The Alamo Municipal Advisory Council is comprised of seven members and one alternate that serve as an advisory body to the Contra Costa County Board of Supervisors and the County planning agency.
 Members are appointed to the council by the Board of Supervisors to serve the unincorporated area of Alamo.

 MAC responsibilities include parks and recreation, lighting and landscaping, land-use and code enforcement, public safety, transportation, and other county services.

-Meetings are held at 6 p.m. on the 1st Tuesday of each month at the Alamo Women’s Club 1401 Danville Boulevard.
+Meetings are held at 6 p.m. on the 1st Tuesday of each month.

 David Barclay (Chair): has served as President of numerous Homeowners Associations including Alamo Crest where he currently lives.
 He has been active in school fundraising and served as the Chair of the Oversight Committee responsible for the implementation of a school bond.
 He brings great experience in land and fiscal management to the MAC.